moonshine-ai/moonshine-js/README.md

 ## Installation

-You can use Moonshine.js via CDN, or you can install it with `npm`.
+You can use MoonshineJS via CDN, or you can install it with `npm`.
 Simply import the package depending on your preferred method.

 ### Via CDN